 At Sixt rent a car in Greece we aim to make your journey in this top Mediterranean holiday destination even more seamless and fun.
 With a wide range of premium rental vehicles on offer at affordable rates, we have just the set of wheels you need to move about in comfort and style.
 In addition to major airports, you can find our services in most big cities and popular vacation spots.
-Scroll through our branch menu to find the right location to take advantage of our rental deals in Greece.

 Are you in Greece to take in the breathtaking beauty of Santorini, or the fabulous historical sites in Athens?
 Whatever it is, we have the right rental vehicle for you in our leading brand fleet.
 You can customize your car rental in with numerous add-ons while you book online.
-Include extras like insurance protections, GPS, additional driver coverage, child seats and much more.
+Include extras like coverage protections, GPS, additional driver coverage, child seats and much more.

 To rent a car in Greece with Sixt renters coming from outside the EU must possess and International Driving Permit (IDP) and have held it for at least one year.
 Upon collection a valid ID card or passport will also need to be presented.